-Consider auxiliaries, too, like pedometers, hydration trackers, heart rate monitors, etc. There are also apps that recommend new jogging or cycling routes, so if you commute a lot, turn that into exercise!
+Consider auxiliaries, too, like pedometers, hydration trackers, heart rate monitors, etc. Some apps recommend new jogging or cycling routes, so if you commute a lot, turn that into exercise!

 Stream some tutorials from online

-If your devices are facing a storage problem, or if you prefer to have your instructions running in real-time, consider streaming tutorials instead.
-You can hook yourself up on a monitor, like a PC screen or your TV, or even go for an audiobook if a video is not your thing.
+If your devices are facing a storage problem, or if you prefer to have your instructions running in real time, consider streaming tutorials instead.
+You can hook yourself up to a monitor, like a PC screen or your TV, or even go for an audiobook if a video is not your thing.
 You can find some good sources for home workouts at this link: https://www.self.com/story/popular-at-home-workout-programs

 Commit your favorite routines to memory